 Bruce Davis was not involved in the Tate or LaBianca murders, but was convicted for his role in the murders of Gary Hinman and Donald Shea.

 He is currently in prison at the California Men's Colony in San Luis Obispo where he acts as a minister in the prison chapel.
 He has also gotten married and fathered one child.

 Like many other convicted Manson Family members, Davis has been recommended for parole multiple times only to have those recommendations reversed.
 In early 2016, Gov. Jerry Brown elected to block his release, saying, "As I've discussed twice before, Davis' own actions demonstrate that he had fully bought into the depraved Manson Family beliefs.
 He not only watched as Manson cut Mr. Hinman's face open with a sword, but held him at gunpoint while Manson was doing so."

 The state parole board recommended Davis for release in June 2019 but Gov. Gavin Newsom reversed that decision.
 Davis was again recommended for parole in 2021 but Newsom also denied that request, saying Davis "currently poses an unreasonable danger to society if released from prison at this time."

-Davis is now 79.
-After previously recommending seven times that he be paroled, a parole board on July 8, 2022 denied Davis parole, according to the Associated Press.
+Davis is now 80.
+After previously recommending seven times that he be paroled, a parole board on July 8, 2022 denied Davis parole, according state records.
 He is not scheduled for another hearing until 2025.

 Leslie Van Houten